leafleaf90/dev-journey/_posts/2020-07-05-50-days-of-meditation.md

 ## The Scientific Evidence

-A team of Harvard researchers [has found](https://scholar.harvard.edu/sara_lazar/publications){:target="\_blank"} found changes in brain chemistry after as little as 8 weeks of meditation practice.
+A team of Harvard researchers [has found](https://scholar.harvard.edu/sara_lazar/publications){:target="\_blank"} changes in brain chemistry after as little as 8 weeks of meditation practice.
 The changes include strengthening in areas that are involved in stress-reduction, empathy, memory and general cognition.

 ## Inspiration and the last push